kndndrj/nvim-projector/EXTENSIONS.md

 ---@type Output
 local MyOutput = Output:new()

+-- You can use specific options, but make sure to specify them in the documentation.
+-- I suggest, you use a table with parameters, like:
+-- { height: string } window height
+-- Access those options with self.user_opts (these are the options specifed by the end user in setup())

 -- Init method gets task's configuration and runs it -- For available fields, see the configuration object specification in README.md
 ---@param configuration Configuration
 ---@diagnostic disable-next-line: unused-local
 function MyOutput:init(configuration)
+  self.user_opts.height = tostring(self.user_opts.height) or "15"

   local term_options = {
     env = configuration.env,
     on_exit = function(_, code)